Ethics Committee

 According to MWI-60, an electronic or soft copy of the clinical trial application dossier must be sent to registration@pmra.mw and info@pmra.mw.

 As per the G-CTARevVacBiol and MWI-9, applicants must submit three (3) copies of the clinical trial application to the PMRA.
 MWI-60 further requires that the three (3) dossier hard copies be submitted in a lever arch file to the Director General.
 Each section of the dossier must be well demarcated for ease of reference by PMRA reviewers.
-The application may be made by a sponsor or the sponsor’s agent, who must submit a power of attorney attesting that he/she is a duly appointed agent.
+The application may be made by a sponsor or the sponsor’s agent, who must submit a power of attorney (MWI-33) attesting to be a duly appointed agent.

 There is no specified language requirement for the clinical trial documents to be submitted to the PMRA.